Sbbke/RssViewer/docs/README.md

 - Problem: Not all digital publishers strictly adhere to or maintain standard RSS protocols, leading to broken feeds or missing data.
 - Solution: The system will utilize a modular architecture, featuring decoupled, platform-specific formatters tailored to scrape and normalize data from non-standard platforms.

-## LLM
+## Language Model
-- Problem: Unlike specialized cloud services (e.g., NotebookLM), local small language models (SLMs) often struggle with complex structured outputs and presentation formatting.
+- Problem: Language model capabilities in data systhesis and represendation varies, for example, unlike specialized cloud services (e.g., NotebookLM), local small language models (SLMs) could struggle with complex structured outputs and presentation formatting.
 - Solution: The system will implement a "hot-swappable" inference architecture.
 This allows users to seamlessly toggle between local SLMs and cloud-based APIs depending on their compute availability, though the core development focus will remain on maintaining a private, local-first environment.

 # Expected results